-The US 97/Baker Road interchange is about thirty years old.
-When it was constructed, it served sparsely developed rural lands south of Bend and accommodated freight traffic passing between US 97 to the south and US 20 to the east.
-Bend's population is now nearly four times greater and the urban growth boundary is anticipated to abut the interchange within the next 20 years.
+The U.S. 97/Baker Road interchange is about 30 years old.
+When it was constructed, it served sparsely developed rural lands south of Bend.
+It supported freight traffic passing between U.S. 97 to the south and U.S. 20 to the east.
+Bend's population is now nearly four times greater, and Bend's urban growth boundary is expected to abut the interchange within 20 years.

-Increasing urban growth has resulted in congestion and safety issues in the interchange area, and there are limited facilities for people walking or biking.
-These issues will intensify as housing and employment growth in Bend continues to move towards the interchange.
-To address these issues, the IAMP seeks to:
+Increasing urban growth has created congestion and traffic safety issues in the interchange area, and there are few facilities for people walking or biking.
+These issues will intensify as growth in Bend continues to move towards the interchange.
+To address these issues, the management plan seeks to achieve the following:

 - Ensure the safe and efficient operation of the interchange area for all modes of travel through the 20-year planning horizon.